 A successful example of engagement

 Over the years, we have actively and successfully engaged with companies all over the world to ensure they meet our ESG criteria.
 One such company is Swedish fashion retailer H&M (Hennes & Mauritz AB).
 H&M works with many of its suppliers in emerging markets to improve labour conditions.
 Nevertheless, some of the challenges facing these suppliers have caught our team’s attention.
 On a site visit to Cambodia, Nordea inspected a supplier’s factory that had been flagged after an incident where workers fainted due to extreme heat in the building.
 Our team spotted several issues such as poor ventilation and lack of access to drinking water.
 As a result of the visit, a number of immediate action points were made to improve the working conditions.
 These included better air condition and more drinking stations.
 However, the engagement work does not stop there.
 Follow-up meetings are scheduled on an ongoing basis with H&M to ensure that they maintain their focus on improving working conditions in their supply chain.

-To learn more about further engagement cases please refer to the Quarterly ESG reporting for STARS Funds
+To learn more about further engagement cases please refer to the Quarterly ESG reporting for STARS Funds.

 Transparency and Reporting

-We support standardized and integrated reporting which incorporates material sustainability information with financial information.
+For an investor, timely and adequate information is key.
+We expect companies to report on materiality and support standardized and integrated reporting which incorporates material sustainability information with financial information.

-We strive to be transparent in regards to how we work and incorporate ESG in our responsible investment decisions and activities.
+We ourselves strive to be transparent in regard to how we work and incorporate ESG in our responsible investment decisions and activities.
 We regularly report via our website, through our Annual Report and through the PRI reporting framework.
-Please find below an overview of our regular reporting: